 AB 1174-A law passed in 2016, AB 72, prevents consumers from "surprise billing" when their medical care was provided in a network facility but the provider was not a member of their network.
 That law also requires facilities to maintain a network that has an adequate number of each of the right types of providers to deliver the volume of health care services needed.
 This legislation will ensure that health plans and health insurers have a contractual relationship with an adequate number of anesthesiologists so that enrollees and insureds will have access to these types of providers at contracted facilities.
-This is a two-year bill and cannot be taken up until January 2020.
+This bill became AB 2157 in 2020; see above for details.

 AB 1642-Medi-Cal managed care plans.
 This bill would allow Medi-Cal managed care plans to add the use of clinically appropriate telecommunications technology in order to meet the state's required timely access to health care standards.
 This bill was signed by the Governor on October 2.